 Losing a loved one is devastating experience for any family.
-And if their death was somebody else’s fault, because of an accident at work or on the road, medical negligence or a criminal act it can be even harder to come to terms with.
+And if their death was somebody else’s fault, because of an accident at work or on the road or medical negligence it can be even harder to come to terms with.
 But in such cases, compensation is your legal right and can bring a sense of justice, which can help you start putting your life back together.

 Claiming compensation for fatal workplace accidents